bo1623/first-project-headphones/README.md

 # Headphones

 This Ruby Gem provides a command line interface that shows us the list of top 15 headphones for 2019 recommended by www.cnet.com and allows the user to make comparisons across different characteristics: e.g. price, design, features, sound, value.

-It also gives the user the option to drill further down into price comparison or a summarized review for a specific headphone
+It also gives the user the option to drill further down into price comparison or a summarized review for a specific headphone.

 ## Installation